-Robotic technology combined with artificial intelligence (AI)-powered applications are working together to help policy-makers, manufacturers and key industry stakeholders manage and even reduce their carbon footprints.
-In fact, according to PwC and Microsoft, AI is projected to reduce global greenhouse gas emissions by four per cent in 2030, which is equivalent to 2.4 gigatonnes of carbon dioxide emissions.
+Robotic technology combined with artificial intelligence (AI)-powered applications are working together to help policymakers, manufacturers, and key industry stakeholders manage and even reduce their carbon footprints.
+In fact, according to PwC and Microsoft, AI is projected to reduce global greenhouse gas emissions by four per cent in 2030, which is equivalent to 2.4 gigatons of carbon dioxide emissions.

-Undoubtedly, robotics are already transforming the manufacturing sector.
-Operating in a world that is constantly threatened by severe climate change and increasing greenhouse gas emissions, key stakeholders must now leverage this technology to mitigate these damaging effects and ensure their industry remains future-proof.
+Undoubtedly, the field of robotics is already transforming the manufacturing sector in other ways, by taking on the tasks that are too arduous or dangerous for human workers to perform, as well as those that require a high level of consistent precision to complete.
+Operating in a world that is constantly threatened by severe climate change and increasing greenhouse gas emissions, key stakeholders must now leverage this technology to mitigate these damaging effects and ensure the viability of their industry going forward.

 Below are just a few of the ways robotics are being leveraged to reduce the proverbial carbon footprint across industries.

 Sending Robots Where Humans Cannot Go